therealsphinx/support.balsamiq.com/content/sales/othertools.md

 **Note:** You should also refer to this article that answers some more general questions about our tool, its capabilities, and our business: **[How to choose a wireframing / prototyping tool.
 Is Balsamiq Mockups the right tool for me?](/sales/howtochoose/)**.

-## What kind of tool is Balsamiq Mockups?
+## What Kind of Tool Is Balsamiq Mockups?

 Balsamiq Mockups is, generally-speaking, a **User Interface Design tool**.